Intergroup relations

-Intergroup relations refers to interactions between individuals in different social groups, and to interactions taking place between the groups themselves collectively.
+Intergroup relations are interactions between individuals in different social groups, and interactions taking place between the groups themselves collectively.
 It has long been a subject of research in social psychology, political psychology, and organizational behavior.

 In 1966, Muzafer Sherif proposed a now-widely recognized definition of intergroup relations:

 Whenever individuals belonging to one group interact, collectively or individually, with another group or its members in terms of their group identification, we have an instance of intergroup behavior.

 Research on intergroup relations involves the study of many psychological phenomena related to intergroup processes including social identity, prejudice, group dynamics, and conformity among many others.
 Research in this area has been shaped by many notable figures and continues to provide empirical insights into modern social issues such as social inequality and discrimination.